fbpx Skip to Content

 2. Tomato Hornworms

-Many insects that feed off tomato plants are very small, but tomato hornworms are on the larger side.
+Many insects that feed off tomato plants are very small, but tomato hornworms are larger.

 Tomato hornworms are larger compared to the other insects that eat on your tomato plant stems